stacybrock/wxforecast/README.md

 PUSHOVER_USER_KEY=YOURUSERKEY
 ```

-Logout and relogin for the environment variables to loaded into the terminal session.
+Logout and relogin for the environment variables to be loaded into the terminal session.